yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

 <br>

 <font color="black"><b>- Discounting the Insurance Benefits</b></font><br>
-Using backwards recursion, the program can generate the expected present value of the benefit outgo, which is the expected present value of the net premium income.
+Using backwards recursion, the program can generate the expected present value of the benefit outgo, which is the expected present value of the net premium income.</div>
 <br>

 ```python